-Classes that burn massive amounts of calories
+Classes that burn massive amounts of caloriescourtesy Burn 60 Studios

-master trainer, Andrew Schuth.
+High intensity interval training (HIIT) still rules the number one spot on the American College of Sport’s Medicine’s list of the most popular fitness trends for 2018.
+That’s not surprising, as everyone wants to walk into a class and get the maximum results for their efforts, says Burn 60 master trainer, Andrew Schuth.
 That’s why classes at Burn 60, which has two locations in California, follow a format that alternates between bouts on the treadmill and functional training intervals on the floor all under the watchful eye of the trainer.
 While one group is burning it up on the treadmills, the other is on the floor performing exercises, such as one-minute of burpees, and using various types of equipment.
 “We do different moves to create muscle confusion and we try to keep you moving so your heart rate is elevated and you burn more calories,” says Schuth.
 Participants can expect to burn anywhere from 500 to 900 calories during the one-hour class and see results within the first two weeks.
-Here are some overrated health trends
+Here are some overrated health trends to skip this year.

-High intensity training in the pool
+High intensity training in the poolcourtesy Life Time

 When it comes to aquatics there has been little innovation—it’s either laps or water aerobics, says Rob Glick, senior director of programming and innovation at Life Time Fitness and co-creator of WTRX (Water Xtreme).
 A collaboration between Speedo and Life Time Fitness and taught by certified instructors, the classes use newly developed Speedo aquatic training aids, such as the Push Plate, to add resistance in the water and increase the intensity of the workouts.
 “We worked with Speedo and came up with an ultimate boot camp that takes place in and out of the pool,” says Glick.
 About 75 percent of the class is spent in the pool performing high intensity moves while the rest of the time is spent on deck performing traditional exercises such as push-ups, lunges, and triceps dips.
 “High intensity moves done in the water are less stressful on the body, and water classes aid the body in recovery,” he says.
 Here are more swimming workouts that torch calories.